klee-contrib/focus-components/README.md

   ]
 ```

 When your component has been added to this list, it will automatically be deployed as a single component and testable through the url: [http://localhost:3000](http://localhost:3000) using the `static-server.js` file.
+You can launch the examples with the command `npm run example`.